 If you wish your superannuation to be paid to someone other than a dependent, then you would need to nominate your Legal Personal Representative on the Nomination of Beneficiary Form, which would then result in your superannuation being paid into your estate and distributed in accordance with your Will.
 So if you wish to leave your superannuation to someone other than a dependent, the nomination of your Legal Personal Representative as beneficiary is the way to go, and a clause in your Will providing for your superannuation to be paid to a particular beneficiary, is necessary.

-For further advice and assistance in matters related to Wills & Estates please call our Wills & Estates team now on 1800 994 279 or email us and a member of our team will endeavour to respond to your enquiry within 24 hours.
+For further advice and assistance in matters related to Wills & Estates please contact our Wills & Estates Team.